cmmoran/traefik/docs/content/middlewares/http/apikey.md

 ---
 title: "Traefik APIKey Documentation"
-description: "The APIKey middleware in Traefik Proxy secures HTTP routes by requiring a valid API key."
+description: "The APIKey middleware in Traefik Proxy secures HTTP routes by requiring a valid API key.
+Read the technical documentation."
 ---

+# APIKey

+Adding API Key Authentication
+{: .subtitle }

 The APIKey middleware grants access to services only when a valid API key is provided.
 Keys can be sent via a header, a query parameter, or a cookie.